Categories

 States Set by Other States

-As mentioned above, once a state is created, it adds a variable to the component.
+Once a category is created, it adds a variable to the component.
 This variable behaves like any other variable including being able to be set by other states.

 For example, consider a component with the following categories and states: